slightknack/slightknack.dev/content/blog/parser.md

  }
  ```

- This **ast** can then be walked, interpreted, compiled, etc. There exist common formats to describe parsers; one such format is Extended Backus-Naur Form.
-Many parsing techniques exist; what I described models a **ll(1)** parser.
+ This AST can then be walked, interpreted, compiled, etc. There exist common formats to describe parsers; one such format is Extended Backus-Naur Form.
+Many parsing techniques exist; what I described models a LL(1) parser.
 Many parsing models exist; to learn more about them, I recommend you check the Parsing Wikipedia page.

  So, to summarize: